MicrosoftDocs/cpp-docs/docs/windows/generic-classes-cpp-cli.md

  *class-or-interface*[`,` *...*]

  *accessibility-modifiers*
  Accessibility modifiers for the generic class.
-For the [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)], the only allowed modifier is `private`.
+For the Windows Runtime, the only allowed modifier is `private`.
 For the common language runtime, the allowed modifiers are `private` and `public`.

  *identifier*
  The name of the generic class, any valid C++ identifier.